sl-design-system/components/website/src/categories/components/menu/usage.md

 <section>

 ## Variants
-Contextual Menu comes in two versions, each suited for specific situations:
+Menu comes in two versions, each suited for specific situations:

   - **Button Option:** It triggers an immediate action or opens a submenu with further options.
 This variant is typically used for actions that have a direct and immediate effect, such as "Save," "Delete," or "Submit".